Shopify/cli/docs/docs/contributors/troubleshooting.md

 ### Solution

-The correct approach would be:
+The correct (and cleaner!) approach would be:

 ```typescript
 const import {functionA} from 'my-module'